Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 >> └─nvme1n1p4 259:5    0   512M  0 part  [SWAP]
 >> ```
 >>
 >> From the above results, we can see that only one EFI system partition is mounted at `/boot/efi`.
-Both partitions have the LABEL: `EFI_SYSPART` (this naming is specific to OVHcloud).
 >>
-> **With the EFI system partition mirrored in RAID:**
+> **With the EFI system partition mirrored in RAID**
 >>
 >> ```sh
 >> lsblk